-What do you want your delegates and guests to think about when they hear the name of your conference and how do you want them to feel?
+What do you want your delegates and guests to think about when they hear the name of your conference, and how do you want them to feel?
 Launch a brand that develops such a strong relationship with its customers that people will move mountains to get to the conference.
 People love new things and love to know what’s new.
-Reinvent your brand each year – keep it afresh and alive.
-Conferences without strong brands are invisible – successful branding tools are not just ‘a nice thing to have’ – they boost your social media, advertising, PR, sales and ultimately add value to the bottom line.
+Reinvent your brand each year–keep it afresh and alive.
+Conferences without powerful brands are invisible.
+Successful branding tools are not just ‘a nice thing to have’ – they boost your social media, advertising, PR, sales and add value to the bottom line.

 Launch your programme and speakers.

 The quality of your speakers and programme is the catalyst for optimum conference attendance.
 Cement success by sourcing the best industry luminaries and creating killer presentations and programmes.
 Think Confidence.
-Think Simplicity.
-Think Projection.
-Think Profile.
-Think Persona.
+Simplicity.
+Projection.
+Profile.
+Persona.

 Attract and register your delegates and guests.

-It doesn’t matter how amazing you think your conference is in concept – conferences will very rarely ‘just sell on their own.’
+It doesn’t matter how amazing you think your conference is in concept – conferences will rarely ‘just sell on their own.’
 You need to create a logical promotional timeline and sequence and stick to it very step of the way.
-Six months prior to the conference launch date, create excitement, six to two months prior, build up your following and two months to seven days prior, initiate the final push.
+Six months prior to the conference launch date, create excitement.
+Six to two months prior, build up your following and two months to seven days prior, start the final push.

 Plan and stage your technical requirements.

-Your stage set is the ‘icing on the cake’ and your technical requirements the engine propelling your live conference.
-Get either wrong and you set the stage for a second rate event.
+Your stage set is the ‘icing on the cake’ and your technical requirements the engine propelling your live/virtual/hybrid conference.
+Get either wrong and you set the precedent for a second-rate event.

 Stage and manage your onsite event operations.

-From the minute your delegates and guests walk through the door until the minute they walk out again, your credibility is on show.
+From the minute your delegates and guests walk through the door/log into your virtual event until the minute they walk out/log out again, your credibility is on show.
 There are limited ‘second opportunities to shine.’
 The precision of the meet and greet and registration process is as important as the creation of unrivalled ambience and the focused delivery of onsite hospitality and logistics.

 Manage the pre and post event survey and analyse.

-Delegate and guest feedback is crucial to the future success of your conference.
+Delegate and guest feedback are crucial to the future success of your conference.
 Review.
 Review.
 Review.
 Enhance and extend the staging of future events.

 Neil deGrasse Tyson said, ‘It was unthinkable not long ago that a biologist or paleontologist would be at the same conference as an astrophysicist.
 Now we have accumulated so much data in each of these branches of science as it relates to origins that we have learned that no one discipline can answer questions of origins alone.’